 Also, peppermint extract will not work, it needs to be the oil of the peppermint to be most effective in repelling mice.

 There are several reliable brands available online.
-NOW Foods is a well-known company in the essential oils market which has been on the market for a long time.
+NOW Foods is a well-known company in the essential oils market that has been on the market for a long time.

 The Essentially KateS brand is unique in that it includes an e-book with simple how-to instructions for the many ways to use peppermint oil including repelling mice, as well as insects, mosquitos, and spiders!